-Cookies are a feature of web browser software that allows web servers to temporarily store information within your browser, which in turn allows identification of the computer accessing a particular website being visited.
+Cookies are a feature of web browser software that allows web servers to temporarily store tiny data files of information within your browser, when certain websites or pages are visited.
+A cookie will not harm your computer.
 They are widely used in order to make websites work, or work more efficiently, as well as to provide information about how people are using the website to the owners.
 In general, cookies are used to retain visitor preferences, store information for things like shopping carts, and provide anonymised tracking data to third party applications like Google Analytics.
-Most browsers automatically accept cookies, however you may prefer to delete existing cookies from your browser, disable cookies on this website and on others.
+Most browsers automatically accept cookies, however you may prefer to delete existing cookies from your browser, disable cookies on this and other websites.
 If so you can edit your browser options (see below) to choose not to receive cookies in future.

 In addition when we send out marketing emails via Mailchimp, it employs cookies, unique identifiers, web beacons and similar 'tracking technologies'.
 Again some of these cookies are required for technical reasons, and some are used so that we can tailor content and information we send out, and track our subscribers uptake.
 However we only send marketing emails to registered subscribers who have 'opted-in' to receive them.
 All subscribers have the option to 'opt-out' by unsubscribing at any time.
 Read the Mailchimp Cookie Statement.

 Information collected by cookies on this website may be disclosed in an aggregate form to third parties but personal information which could identify an individual will not be passed on to any third party.